Light2288/lightstimulus-static-site-nextjs/ai_prompts/optional_extras.md

 as a fallback option for every other locale that is not Italian);
 the user can then switch manually and the choice must be saved in local storage.
+The language switcher will be a compact two-state toggle (EN ↔ IT) with flag icons and short text labels.
+A dropdown is not used since only two languages are supported.
 For translation storage, use JSON files under /locales for UI/static text, and use MDX frontmatter with localized fields for Page content (MDX posts).
 English should be primary language as it is fallback for every